mparker3/makefilemcp/README.md

 1. The server reads your Makefile at startup
 2. Each Make target becomes a tool with the name `make_<target>`
 3. Comments directly above targets become tool descriptions
-4. Pattern rules (%) and variable assignments are ignored
-5. Claude can then run any target with optional arguments
+4. MCP clients can then run any target with optional arguments.
+We do some best-effort parsing of args from docs + commands, a better approach would just be to offload it to yet another LLM call(s) at startup.

 ## Security Considerations

 ⚠️ **WARNING**: This server executes shell commands via Make.
 It currently has minimal input validation.

-- Only use in local, trusted environments
-- Do not expose to untrusted users or networks
-- Be cautious with Makefiles that accept user input
-- Consider the security implications of your Make targets
+- Anything you expose in your Makefile, any MCP client will have access to.
+Highly recommend running _locally only_.
+- The server does some de rigeur input sanitization, but no guarantees that an enterprising security researcher can't figure out a way around it.

 ## Development